Sunday, June 3, 2018

 The measuring-line marks out for me a delightful place,

 my birthright is all I could wish.

-I bless Yahweh who is my counsellor,
+I bless Yahweh, who is my counselor,

 even at night my heart instructs me.